balazs-keszthelyi-technolynx/bootgen.github.io/src/docs/index.md

 BootGen is a model based, template driven application code generator for ASP.Net Core and Vue.js.

-**Model based** means that to tell the generator what to do you have to create an initial model of your application.
-Unlike other code generators, BootGen does not introduce a separate modelling language.
-BootGen models are created in the form of C# classes and interfaces, making it really easy to learn.
+**Model based** means that to start working on your project, first you have to create a model of your entities, resources and operations.
+Unlike other code generators, it is not necessary to learn separate modelling language, because BootGen models are plain C# classes and interfaces.

-With the model you create BootGen can generate bot server side and client side code.
-When you change your model, BootGen will change every affected part of your project consistently.

-**Template driven** means that a template belongs to each piece of code you generate (for example entity classes and controllers).
-These templates are created with [Scriban](https://github.com/lunet-io/scriban).
-This approach makes it easy to customize the generated code, so that the code you generate can look as if you have written it yourself.
+**Template driven** means that each piece of generated code (for example entity classes and controllers), is described by a [Scriban](https://github.com/lunet-io/scriban) template.
+Templates are customizable, this way you can make the generated code look consistent with the code you write by hand.

 ## Why Use A Code Generator?

-We are programers because we love to write code, yet we all know that in every project there are boring parts and exciting parts.
-We usually have to start with the boring parts, and make those work before we got to write the exciting parts.
-The boring parts are repetitive, tedious.
-The boring parts are where many mistakes are made, and to fix those mistakes is where most of the time goes.
-Would not it be nice to start you next project with the boring parts already done?
+In every software project there are interesting parts that need programmer creativity, and there are boring parts that do not.
+We usually have to develop the boring parts, before we can work on the interesting parts.
+The boring parts are repetitive, tedious and error prone.
+A significant amount of development time is spent on creating these parts, and also a significant amount of time is spent on finding bugs in these parts.
+Would not it be nice to start your next project with the boring parts already done?